curt-matthews/RHTE_2018/README.md

         *   (network_nameservers: [10.10.10.2,10.10.10.3]
         *   (network_ddi_provider): satellite

-### Email Configuration (Optional):

-*   In order to modify the from email address, override each of the following and change from_email_address value:
-    *   Copy the following instances into your Configuration domain from RedHatConsulting_Utilities/Infrastructure/VM/Provisioning/Email
-        *   MiqProvision_Complete
-        *   MiqProvision_Update
-        *   MiqProvisionRequest_Approved
-        *   MiqProvisionRequest_Denied
-        *   MiqProvisionRequest_Pending
-    *   Copy the following instance into your Configuration domain from RedHatConsulting_Utilities/Infrastructure/VM/Retirement/Email
-        *   Vm_retirement_emails
-*   In order to stop Reconfigure notifications, override and blank all values in the following Instances
-    *   Copy the following into your Configuration domain
-        *   ManageIQ/Infrastructure/VM/Reconfigure/Email/VmReconfigureRequestApproved
-    *   Copy the following instance into your Configuration domain
-        *   ManageIQ/Infrastructure/VM/Reconfigure/Email/VmReconfigureTaskComplete

 ## Import Upstream Domains:

 *   [Understanding the Automate Model - Importing a Domain](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/scripting_actions_in_cloudforms/understanding-the-automate-model#importing-a-domain) explains how to import the required Automate domains.
 The relevant repositories with links are included below.
 In order to control release, you may want to choose a specific branch or tag.